vdchoi/theratcave.github.io/_pages/about.md

 #### Welcome to The Rat Cave! ####

-[The Rat Cave] is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!
+The Rat Cave is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!

 Come join our [Discord Server]!

-[The Rat Cave]: {{ site.discord }}

 [Discord Server]: {{ site.discord }}